 Nominate a reversionary beneficiary

-Who can receive your super
+Who you can leave your super to

 Your spouse